isomerpages/moe-silingpri/_our-experiences/Our Alumni Our Pride/2022 Graduates.md

 Si Ling Primary School allowed me to develop leadership qualities as I had been a prefect for 3 years, it also allowed me to be more caring towards others.
 A defining moment in Si Ling Primary School which helped me realise what I wanted to be when I grew up was when I first found out that I had a knack for math.
 So, at that time, I started to love math and I loved studying.
 So, at that moment, I wanted to be an engineer when I grew up."

+#### Phyo Thet Pai
+**Current School: Saint Joseph's Institution (IP) Programme**

+&nbsp;"One memorable experience that I had as a student in SLPS was during the P5 camp.
+We learnt how to pitch a tent, went to Sembawang Park and bonded together as a class .
+I made long lasting memories with my friends.
+We are still in touch with each other in a Class Group chat.

+My proudest moment in SLPS was when I performed for Recognition Day.
+I performed with the other P6 students and showcased our skills of drumming that we learn as part of Post PSLE activities.
+My love for Maths blossomed further when I was selected to participate in the  Math Olympiad.
+It was truly a wonderful opportunity."